Jopyth/MMM-Remote-Control/README.md

 ### Update

-Update this module by navigating into its folder on the command line and using `git pull`:
+Update this module by navigating into its directory on the command line and using `git pull`:

 ```bash
 cd ~/MagicMirror/modules/MMM-Remote-Control